makersacademy/CV/README.md

 ## HELI SIVUNEN

-I'm a multi-skilled, bilingual TV journalist and have loads of experience working in national and international TV news at a senior level.
-I love working in a large group of talented professionals, and I'm proud to foster a really good atmosphere and relationships within my team.
+I'm a multi-skilled, bilingual TV journalist and have years of experience working in national and international TV news at a senior level.
+I love working in a large group of talented professionals, and I'm proud to foster a great atmosphere and relationships within my team.

 I was selected to train Avid video editing to more than a hundred ITN staff, and during that process (someone tried to poach me!)
 I realised I could make an important contribution towards improving software.
-I'm now hoping to use my TV production experience to help companies to excite their audiences and business clients with elegant but highly practical software.
+I'm now hoping to use my TV production experience to help companies excite their audiences and business clients with elegant but highly practical software.

 I care deeply about the environment.
 I spent several months planning my own business, which would have used ocean plastic to manufacture goods.
 I abandoned this because I realised the big beasts would catch up soon - I was right!
 I volunteer at Code Bar to help improve diversity in the tech industry, and am a member of ITN's Sustainability Forum which works to reduce the company's carbon footprint.

 ## Skills